The Best Afternoon Tea in Marylebone

 The Landmark

-High Palms High Tea at The Landmark on Marylebone Road is served beneath the towering and elegant palms in the Victorian atrium at this London hotel institution.
-It represents a carefully curated experience for an unforgettable afternoon tea, created by baker Mauro Di Lieto and his sous chef partner Daniel Schevenels following their victory on Bakeoff: The Professionals 2023.
-The menu is a delicate selection of irresistible items such as the finger sandwiches of Lapsang Souchong smoked Scottish salmon and organic egg mayonnaise, black truffle, and chives.
-Sweeter offerings include the divine sour cherry and dark chocolate chip scones served with rich Cornish clotted cream, or the choux bun with nectarine and lemon verbena, Chantilly cream.
-Amongst the teas available to accompany these delights are a wide selection of black teas, green teas, herbal fruit infusions, and a remarkable white tea option made entirely from silver-haired tea buds.
-The Landmark is an opportunity to do afternoon tea in a unique and memorable style.
+The menu is a delicate selection of irresistible items, such as the finger sandwiches of Lapsang Souchong Scottish smoked salmon and organic egg mayonnaise, black truffle, and chives.
+Sweeter offerings include the divine sour cherry and dark chocolate chip scones served with rich Cornish clotted cream, or the choux bun with nectarine and lemon verbena, and Chantilly cream.
+Amongst the beverages available to accompany these delights are a wide selection of black teas, green teas, herbal fruit infusions, and a remarkable white tea option made entirely from silver-haired tea buds.
+The Landmark represents the ideal opportunity to do afternoon tea in a unique and memorable setting.

 Holmes Hotel

-Holmes Hotel provides a fabulous and inventive take on afternoon tea within the glorious surroundings created as a tribute to the world’s most famous fictional detective, Sherlock Holmes.
-What was once four Georgian buildings in the village of Marylebone is now a stunningly redeveloped hotel and restaurant full of antiques, curiosities, and Victorian décor that are just waiting to be investigated.
-The open fireplace and cosy ambience create an immersive experience to complement this traditional English affair.
-The incredible Holmes Tea is served in an antique chest box with accompanying clues to solve a mini mystery as you enjoy sandwiches, scones, and sweets with your detective cap firmly on.
-The collection of Whittard teas served with the experience includes some special blends created especially for the occasion and if you prefer a tipsier tipple then the brilliantly named Sherlock’s Pipe Negroni cocktail is a showstopper.
+The delightful Holmes Tea is served in an antique chest, with accompanying clues to solve a mini mystery as you enjoy sandwiches, scones, and sweets – all with your detective’s cap firmly on.
+The collection of Whittard teas includes some blends created especially for the occasion, and if you prefer a tipsier time, then the brilliantly named Sherlock’s Pipe Negroni cocktail is a fine option.

 The Wallace Afternoon Tea